Joseph14-06/testrepo/README.md

 # testrepo
-This is to create repository sample.
+This is to create repository samp.